Analog In-Memory Computing Attention Mechanism for Fast and Energy-Efficient Large Language Models: Introduction

 \section{Introduction}

-Transformer networks \cite{vaswani2023attentionneed} are today’s state-of-the-art neural networks for sequence processing, outperforming both Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).
-The success of Transformers relies on the attention mechanism \cite{bahdanau_neural_2016} to identify temporal correlations.
-Unlike RNNs, which build an implicit memory through temporal dependencies of neuron states, the attention mechanism uses an explicit memory by comparing each sequence element, known as a token, with elements from many time steps simultaneously.
-This explicit memory mitigates the vanishing/exploding gradient problem during backpropagation through time present in RNNs.
-Comparisons between tokens are made using dot-products between different projections of the input sequence, called queries (\(Q\)), keys (\(K\)), and values (\(V\)) as illustrated in Figure~\ref{fig:concept}~(a).

-For generative tasks, the best performances are achieved by auto-regressive, decoder-only Transformers.
+Transformers \cite{vaswani2023attentionneed} are central to modern AI, powering advances in language models, image processing, and beyond.
+However, their high computational demands lead to substantial energy consumption.
+Enhancing their efficiency is essential to reduce environmental impact and to keep pace with the exponentially growing size of AI models.
+The success of Transformers as state-of-the-art in sequence processing and generation is enabled by their attention mechanism \cite{bahdanau_neural_2016}.
+To capture dependencies across sequences, the attention mechanism performs dot-products between different projections of multiple sequence elements, known as tokens.
+For generative tasks, the best performance is achieved by auto-regressive, decoder-only Transformers \cite{lin_survey_2022}.
 At each inference step, the decoder generates a token, which is then appended to the input sequence, forming the input for the subsequent step.
-In a single decoder inference step, the attention mechanism uses only the \( Q \) projection of the current token.
-However, it must compute the dot-products with \( K \) and \( V \) projections of all previously generated tokens.
-To avoid re-computation of K and V during text generation, the KV-caching method stores the projections from previous tokens in memory and updates the KV-cache with the new projections.
+To avoid recomputing the projections of the previously generated tokens, the so-called \textit{KV-caching} method stores the projections from previous tokens in memory and updates the KV-cache with the new projections \cite{pope_efficiently_2023}.